Saxonville Historic District

 What are the steps for establishing a local historic district?
 Where is the HDC in the process?

-1. Documentation - Ongoing
+1. Documentation - COMPLETED

 The properties are documented on standardized forms that MHC provides following their strict statewide standards.
 These forms include basic information on a property, such as date of construction, historic name, historic use, and materials, but also include a written architectural description and a historical narrative.
 These forms describe the important architectural features of a building, outline any significant changes the property has undergone, and give a description of the property’s owners and occupants, and their relationship to the larger Saxonville and Framingham community.